ArcanaBatch/RNA_workabout/README.md

 ### Input #

+Data for RNA based GEP must be contained in a .CSV file, and must contain at least the columns shown in the example below

 | Filler |	Anova (p) |	Log^2 FX/Ctl |	p-Value |
 | :---: | :---: | :---: | :---: |
 | g1 |	0.000673042 |	-3.320167673 |	3.171957834 |